-Computerworld - Ask a question; get an answer.
+Ask a question; get an answer.
 Those are the basics of computing, which is why decision-support systems (DSS) can claim a lineage that reaches back to the late 1960s, when businesses began to interactively query data to augment static reports.
 That they remain in use today underscores their essential function in organizational computing.

 DSS emerged from a data processing world of routine static reports, according to Clyde Holsapple, professor in the decision science department of the College of Business and Economics at the University of Kentucky in Lexington.
 "Decision-makers can't wait a week or a month for a report," he says.

-IBM 360 and other mainframe technologies, laid the foundation for DSS.
+Holsapple says that advances in the 1960s, such as the IBM 360 and other mainframe technologies, laid the foundation for DSS.
 But, he claims, it was during the 1970s that DSS took off, with the arrival of query systems, what-if spreadsheets, rules-based software development and packaged algorithms from companies such as Chicago-based SPSS Inc. and Cary, N.C.-based SAS Institute Inc.

 Those capabilities put DSS on the front burner of many information systems project leaders, and it has remained hot ever since.